AmyStephen/amystephen.github.com/_posts/2014-03-17-employment-risk.md

 Today, [Dave Winer](https://twitter.com/davewiner) blogged about a difficult time in his employer history where he was apparently sued by a developer code-named [Roy Wildstein](http://scripting.com/2014/03/17/royWildstein.html) fired for non-performance.
 I would comment on Dave's post but he closed the comments, encouraging those who wanted to respond to do so via a post of our own.

-# Hello Dave Winder.
+# Hello Dave Winer.
 I see your Roy Wildstein and I raise you one Julie Ann Horvath.

 Dave, this conclusion you drew is completely irresponsible.
 There is really no defense for this comment: